Working with Scenarios

 Editing an HMI Enumeration

-To edit an HMI enumeration, simply left-click on the "Edit HMI enumeration" button.
-This action will bring up the enumeration manager pop-up, allowing you to make adjustments:
+To edit an HMI enumeration, simply click on (edit icon).
+This action will opens the enumeration manager pop-up, allowing you to make changes:

 Deleting an HMI Enumeration